jenna-jordan/git-novice-speedrun/episodes/7_branches.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "Branches can be useful for developing while keeping the main line static."
+- Branches can be useful for developing while keeping the main line static.

 ::::::::::::::::::::::::::::::::::::::::::::::::::